SrinivasM0474/devTinderNodeJS/homework.md

 - install jsonwebtoken
 - In Login API, after email and password validation, create a JWT token and send it to user in cookie
 - read the cookie inside your profile API and find the logged in user
+- userAuth middleware
+- Add the userAuth middleware in profile API and add a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days after